 “Preservation not only helps maintain the state’s farming heritage, but contributes to the economy of the state and local communities,” said Andrzejczak (D-Cape May/Atlantic/Cumberland).

 “Consumers today are much more mindful of where their food comes from,” said Singleton (D-Burlington).
 “This ensures that consumers can continue to enjoy locally grown products.”

 “Farming operations are expensive,” said Downey (D-Monmouth).
 “This provides the financial resources to help farmers in New Jersey continue to grow their businesses and thrive.”

-Under the bill, 13 counties (Bergen, Burlington, Cumberland, Gloucester, Hunterdon, Mercer, Middlesex, Monmouth, Morris, Salem, Somerset, Sussex, Warren) would each receive a “base grant” of either $500,000 or $1 million.
+Under the newly signed laws, 13 counties (Bergen, Burlington, Cumberland, Gloucester, Hunterdon, Mercer, Middlesex, Monmouth, Morris, Salem, Somerset, Sussex, Warren) would each receive a “base grant” of either $500,000 or $1 million.
 These counties, plus Atlantic, Camden, Cape May, Ocean, and Passaic, would also be eligible to compete to receive an additional grant from the “competitive grant fund” in an amount not to exceed $5 million.
-The bill would take effect immediately.

 “New Jersey is known for its cranberries, tomatoes and other Jersey Fresh products,” said Mazzeo (D-Atlantic).
 “This ensures that we can continue to grow and stock market shelves with products that are made right here at home.”